 Troubleshooting Electric Parking Brake Problems

 Have problems with your Electric Parking Brake?
-Learn how to troubleshoot the problems by following the procedures below.
+Follow the procedures below to troubleshoot the problems.
 This guide provides instructions on diagnosing a faulty parking brake actuator without a scanner.

 Traditionally, handbrakes or parking brakes consist of cables connected to the brake shoes or disk brakes, giving a decent amount of pressure to lock the wheels when pulled.
 The cabin side of the parking brake consists of a locking lever and a handle with a release button.

 With the advent of technology, electronic handbrakes were invented.
-These parking brakes work on the same principle as their predecessor, but the handbrake lever is replaced by a push or pull button.
+These parking brakes work on the same principle as their predecessors, but a push replaces the handbrake lever or pull button.
 Cables no longer exist and are replaced by wires.
-The mechanical actuator is replaced with electric motors with their own mechanical link to the calipers or brake shoes.
+The mechanical actuator is replaced with electric motors, which are mechanically linked to the calipers or brake shoes.

-Should your car develop symptoms similar to the symptoms below, please feel free to read our step-by-step guide to guide you on how to diagnose a bad parking brake actuator.
+If your car develops symptoms similar to those below, please read our step-by-step guide on diagnosing a bad parking brake actuator.

 Symptoms

-Common symptoms of faulty parking brake actuator are:
+Common symptoms of faulty parking brake actuators are:

 What you will need